 Do not use ditto marks (") for repeated items; supply the numbers.
-Provide numbers (n), followed by percentages (where applicable) in parentheses.
+Provide numbers (n), with percentages (where applicable) in the next column in parentheses.
 Use an em dash to indicate entries that are not supplied or are irrelevant; use a zero to indicate that a particular universe has none of the items in question.
-Do not use "0%"; that is mathematically impossible.
-If an entry in a particular column that lists both real numbers and percentages happens to be zero, give just the real number and no percentage.
+Do not use “0%”; that is mathematically impossible.
+If both real numbers and percentages happen to be zero, give just the real number and no percentage.

 In running text, refer to each table by Arabic numeral.
 Do not use “see”:

 Students preferred electronic reserves to print reserves (Table 1).